 Using Wireless & Wired Network Adapters and (Broadband) Modems with Linux

-ADSL & Cable modems are usually one of two breeds, either they either plug into the USB port of your computer directly or they are fully blown Ethernet routers, today these mostly contain WiFi radio as well.
+Internet routers or ADSL & Cable modems are usually one of two breeds, either they either plug into the USB port of your computer directly or they are fully blown Ethernet routers, today these mostly contain WiFi radio as well.
 Thankfully, most ISPs are now providing ‘proper’ Ethernet based routers which simply plug and play with Linux either over WiFi or via an Ethernet cable.
 If you do have a USB modem from your ISP, consider shelling out for a proper router as the USB modems support under Linux is somewhat hit-or-miss and you will often find that performance from a USB modem is less than you would get from a router (regardless of whether you are using Windows, Linux or a Mac).
-Good examples of external routers are Belkin, Netgear, Linksys and Draytek.
+Good examples of external routers are Belkin, Netgear, Linksys, Huawei and Draytek.